cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

     --format
 ```

-Here we are assuming that your device name is sda but its very important
+Here we are assuming that your device name is sda, but its very important
 to verify it once before executing the above command.
 Note that if we
 omit the `--device` option, then `cm-pi-burn` will refer to the devices
 listed using `cm-pi-burn info`